gap777/SchemaTron/README.txt

 Then this is the project for you!

 ### XPATH2/XSLT2
 We started this with an excellent ISO schematron authored by the XRouter project in C# (Xpath1 only).
 Then, we added in the leading .NET library for XPATH2/XSLT2 support -- XmlPrime.
-Finally, it's being used daily to validate HITSP C32 v2.5 documents against the host of schematron files governing CDA XML.
+Finally, it's being used daily to validate HL7 CCDA and HITSP C32 v2.5 documents against their schematron files.

 ### Authors and Contributors
 We are grateful to Bohumir Zámecník @bzamecnik and the XRouter team for the ISO Schematron to start with.